Skip to main content.

 The Africana Studies Concentration

-is an interdisciplinary program that examines the cultures, histories, and politics of African peoples on the African continent and throughout the African diaspora.
+is an interdisciplinary concentration that examines the cultures, histories, and politics of African peoples on the African continent and throughout the African diaspora.
 The Africana Studies concentration teaches students to use diverse historical, political, ethnographic, artistic, and literary forms of analysis.
 Through these interdisciplinary studies, students trace the historical and cultural connections between Africa and the rest of the world, and explore their importance for African peoples and the nature of modern global society.

 About the Program